mitanshu7/mitanshu7.github.io/markdown/How_to_SSH_to_another_user.md

 ---
+# 1. Basic Identification
 title: "How to SSH to another user"
+subtitle: "**Or copy your public SSH key to another user in the same system**"
+author: "_Mitanshu Sukhwani_"
+date: "`2025-06-07`"
+lang: en

+# 2. Metadata / SEO
 description: "Learn how to copy your SSH public key to another user on the same system using sudo.
-Includes manual steps and a shell script to automate directory setup, permission handling, and key transfer for passwordless SSH access."
+Includes manual steps and a shell script to automate directory setup, permission handling, and key transfer for passwordless SSH access"
+keywords: "SSH, public key, copy SSH key, sudo, Linux, passwordless SSH, authorized_keys"
 ---

-## Or copy your public SSH key to another user in the same system

-**Mitanshu Sukhwani** • _07 June 2025_

 To copy your public SSH key to another user in the same system, you can follow these steps.
 Assuming you have **sudo** rights, you can perform actions as another user.